Jacob deGrom's Success and Achievements in Timeline

 In 2021, deGrom was selected as an MLB All-Star.

-September 13, 2024: First Major League Start After Tommy John Surgery
+September 13, 2024: First Major League Start After Surgery

-On September 13, 2024, Jacob deGrom made his first major league start in 504 days after recovering from Tommy John surgery.
-He pitched 3+2⁄3 innings against the Mariners, striking out four, giving up four hits, and allowing zero runs on 61 pitches.
+On September 13, 2024, deGrom made his first major league start in 504 days after Tommy John surgery, pitching against the Seattle Mariners.
+He pitched 3+2⁄3 innings, struck out four, gave up four hits, and allowed zero runs on 61 pitches.

-As of the end of the 2024 season, deGrom had the lowest career WHIP of any starting pitcher in the live-ball era.
+As of the end of the 2024 season, deGrom has the lowest career WHIP and the second lowest earned run average of any starting pitcher in the live-ball era (min.
+1000 IP).